Author: megbski

 Get Out Of The Way

-We know that all things work for good for those who love God, who are called according to his purpose. --Romans 8:28 While juggling graduations, women's retreats, surprise visitors and more, I worried.
+We know that all things work for good for those who love God, who are called according to his purpose. –Romans 8:28 While juggling graduations, women’s retreats, surprise visitors and more, I worried.
 I worried about everyone.
-I didn't want anyone to feel overwhelmed, overextended or anxious.
+I didn’t want anyone to feel overwhelmed, overextended or anxious.
 So, I stepped in.
-In order to soften any inconveniences for … Continue reading Get Out Of The Way
+In order…

 The Face of the Other